menonviveks/CoreSummaryStat/README.md

 ---

-⚙️ Installation and Standalone Setup (Detailed)
+⚙️ Installation and Standalone Setup

-Follow these steps to set up CoreSummaryStat + Excel Summary Generator App on your machine and optionally create a standalone executable so users can run it without Python.
+Follow these steps to set up CoreSummaryStat on your machine and optionally create a standalone executable so users can run it without Python.

 1️⃣ Install Python